 We believe that attorneys should listen carefully to their clients’ issues and offer reasoned counsel and advice.
 You will always be working with one of the principals of the Firm and your matters will always receive our personal attention.
 We invite you to read our essays and find out more about us.
 We represent agented and unagented authors, literary agents, publishers, Internet entrepreneurs, small and medium-sized businesses, start-ups, and individuals.

 Nothing is more important than understanding rights and protecting interests.
 Traditional and self publishing authors uncertain about their rights and small businesses considering entering the cyber marketplace are at risk if they do not understand the contracts put before them or the laws applicable to their work.
 If you are considering engaging counsel to represent or assist you in your publishing endeavors and copyright or advising about cyber issues and trademark we look forward to hearing from you.
 You expect engaged principals when you retain counsel.
 This is what we offer at reasonable fees.

 Sheila J. Levine can be reached at (212) 866-5353.
 Gerald M. Levine can be reached at (212) 596-0851.

-Our principles are
+Our principals are

 Gerald M. Levine, co-author It would be unusual in a work of any genre for every part to be protected by copyright law even though the whole work bears the symbol ©.
 Only when an infringement is alleged and challenged does it become apparent that the phrase “original works of authorship” (Section 102(a) of the […]

 Gerald M. Levine, co-author In May 2015, the Authors Guild announced its Fair Contract Initiative, and more recently the Internatioanl Authors Forum presented “Ten Principles for Fair Contracts.”
 Both highlight the same ” standard” contract terms.
 These include length of license, fair royalties on e-books . . . .
 Continue reading Column from Publishers Weekly […]